 This shows 48% of the top one million websites use WordPress as a CMS as of April 2020.

 What Devices Are People Using to Access WordPress?

-WordPress, like any other platform, is seeing the rise of the mobile devices.
+WordPress, like any other platform, is seeing the rise of activity from all types of mobile devices.
+In the past year, WordPress has made a real effort to be much more mobile responsive to all devices.
 This is reflected in the need to make the platform responsive and friendly to mobile devices.